liam-kelley/hl2ss/viewer/lk_README.md

 1. Make sure audio will be coming through the speaker.
 2. Make sure PC volume is at 40/100, and audio interface volume is 50%.
 (TODO calibrate better).
 3. **Change the room name in the following code to the current room.**
-4. Make sure the IP address is correct.
+4. Make sure the IP address argument (--host) is the same as the one in the hl2ss app.
 5. Run in a new anaconda Prompt on your windows or linux laptop:

 ```bash